cyberrodent/myg/README.md

 It is a sinatra application

 provide your exported iGoogle preferences and this will parse it to get set up.
+You can export your settings from http://www.google.com/ig/settings at the bottom of the page.

 Still in early development.